RobeDM/LIBIRWLS/python-package/README.md

 If your default gcc compiler is different (for example, if you had clang and you had to install gcc when building the library in OS X systems) you need to tell where is gcc:

-        CC=/path/to/gcc sudo python setup.py install
+        sudo python setup.py install

-If ATLAS is not built in the library path you must tell where are the folders lib and include:
+If ATLAS is not built in the library path you must edit the file setup.py to include the directories of the header files and libraries:

-        sudo python setup.py install -I /path/to/ATLAS/include/ -L /path/to/ATLAS/lib/
+ - Include the lib folder under you ATLAS build directory in the list library directories:

+        library_dirs = ['/path/to/atlas/lib/',"../build/"],

+ - Include the include folder under you ATLAS build directory in the :

+        include_dirs=['/path/to/atlas/include/','.','../include/',np.get_include()],

 ## RUNNING: